 Hannah has Pete handle some of her easier web design jobs for her.
 His hours vary from week to week, and she pays him by the hour.
 Pete does the work in Hannah’s home office.
 She also checks his work after it is done.
 They have signed an agreement stating that Pete is an independent contractor.

-Big gig-economy employers such as Uber and Lyft maintain that their workers are still independent contractors under the new ABC test.
+Big gig-economy employers such as Uber and Lyft maintain that their workers under their business model are still independent contractors under the new ABC test and are not eligible for employee benefits, such as healthcare/health insurance and unemployment insurance.
 It remains to be seen if the courts will agree.